-Problem Procedure On-screen pointer does not respond to Pad operation The system might be busy.
+Problem Procedure On-screen pointer does not respond to Touch Pad operation The system might be busy.
 If the pointer is shaped as an hourglass, wait for it to resume its normal shape and try again to move it.
 Double-tapping does not work Try changing the double-click speed setting in the mouse control utility.
-Open the Control Panel and Printers and Other Hardware, select the Mouse icon and press Enter.
+Click Start → Control Panel → Hardware and Sound → Mouse to access the mouse control utility.
 2. Click the Buttons tab.
-3. Set the double-click speed as instructed and click OK .
+Set the Double-click speed as instructed and click OK.